bahaAbuRaiah/CareerPathHub/README.md

 ---

 ## 🎯 Objectives
-- Offer a data-driven IT aptitude test that provides personalized recommendations.
+- Provide a reliable IT aptitude test with personalized recommendations.
-- Build a centralized portal for job and training opportunities in the IT field.
+- Offer a centralized job and training portal for IT graduates.
-- Support students and graduates with an intuitive, responsive, and secure platform.
+- Support users through a simple, secure, and responsive interface.

 ---

 ## ⚙️ System Overview
 Three main user roles:
-- **Admin:** Approves jobs/training posts and manages users.
+- **Admin:** Manages users and approves job/training posts.
 - **Student:** Takes aptitude tests, views results, and applies for opportunities.
 - **Company:** Posts jobs/training and reviews applications.